letsencrypt/website/content/en/certificates.md

 <details>
 <summary>Backup</summary>

-These certificates are currently valid, but are not being issued from.
+These intermediate CAs have currently-valid certificates, but are not being issued from.
 We may begin issuing Subscriber certificates from them at any time, without warning.

 * **Let's Encrypt E7**
   * Subject: `O = Let's Encrypt, CN = E7`